airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_NEXUS.md

 }
 ```

-In practice, `networks[]` is only populated for accounts that were assigned a
+In practice, `networks[]` is mostly populated for accounts that were assigned
-legacy network role before the org migrated to groups — new users and new
+a legacy network role before the org migrated to groups.
+That said, it isn't
+fully frozen data: the still-live "Sensor Manufacturers" creation flow (kept
+for vertex, see `NETWORK_DEPRECATION_GUIDE_VERTEX.md`) does add a network role
+for whoever creates a network, and some legacy access-request handling can
+still write to it too.
+So we can't promise `networks[]` will only ever
+shrink — please don't assume it's safe to stop merging it without checking
-role assignments only ever produce `groups[]`.
-If your account/test data
+your own account/test data first.
-doesn't exercise legacy network roles, you may already be able to drop the
-`networks[]` merge without behavior change.

 ## What we need from the nexus team